shaikhmaaz136/FetchMatchAI/README.md

 ## Next Steps

-- In order to scale this solution, we can productionalize it by hosting massive data on vector data bases like PineCone, ChromaDB, Weaviate, etc.
+- In order to scale this solution, we can productionalize it by hosting massive data on vector databases like PineCone, ChromaDB, Weaviate, etc.
-- Using similarity search on text embeddings, we can retreive a subset of this vector database to work with
+- Using similarity search on text embeddings, we can retrieve a subset of this vector database to work with
-- Once we have our targeted DB subset, we can use prompt engineering and LLMs to retreive relevant information in the form of offers, brands, categories and products.
+- Once we have our targeted DB subset, we can use prompt engineering and LLMs to retrieve relevant information in the form of offers, brands, categories and products.

 **Set of instructions in the attached code as per the cell number**

 **Python Cell 1:**

-- The first cell identifies all of the relevant packages that need be installed and loaded in our environment in order to run the code successfully.
+- The first cell identifies all of the relevant packages that need to be installed and loaded in our environment in order to run the code successfully.

 **Jupyter Cell 2:**
 - In this cell, I am loading all required datasets into the notebook
-- I have also performed certain join, lower case functions on the dataset to create only one dataframe from all of the different input .csv files.
+- I have also performed certain join, and lower case functions on the dataset to create only one data frame from all of the different input .csv files.

 **Jupyter Cell 3:**
 - In this cell, I have written relevant prompts and built the required Python DF Agent in order to run the LLM model (GPT 3.5 - 16K Context Token Length) on the offer data.

 **Juppyter Cell 4:**

-This is the cell that hosts the final function to call python agents on various user inputs to return a list of offers based on an input user keyword.
+This is the cell that hosts the final function to call Python agents on various user inputs to return a list of offers based on an input user keyword.

 **Jupyter Cell 5:**

 This cell includes an additional section where we can ask the Python DF Agent any question on the offer data.
 These questions could be related to the offers, brands, products, categories or receipt and it will provide the relevant information.

 ## Challenges
 - The major challenge is that, as of March 1, 2023, OpenAI no longer retains customer API data.
 This means that any data provided by the user via the API is not kept by OpenAI beyond the immediate processing of the API request.
-However, they might change it in near future, in that case, the entire strategy needs to be revised if that happens.
+However, they might change it in the near future, in that case, the entire strategy needs to be revised if that happens.
-- Since OpenAI provides open source GPT models, we can protect our data privacy by training and fine-tuning an in-house LLM model, which would require additional resources.
+- Since OpenAI provides open-source GPT models, we can protect our data privacy by training and fine-tuning an in-house LLM model, which would require additional resources.

 ## Deployment